What to Expect from a Tutor

 SMU students often find that they need focused attention on one or more specific academic skills—and the A-LEC is here to provide help in the form of workshops on a wide variety of college-level study techniques.
 In one-hour sessions, students receive instruction in specific concepts and discover strategies for applying these principles to their own work.
 Whether you’re just entering the university or confronting the challenges of an advanced curriculum, you can benefit from sessions on Time Management, Test Preparation, Note Taking, Anxiety Management, and more.
 When you claim the skills to make your academic experience more efficient and effective, you improve your entire university experience.
 No appointment is necessary to participate in the workshops;

 to develop a personal system for managing time, tests, and texts.
 You can take the LASSI (Learning and Study Strategies Inventory) to gain a sense of your individual strengths and weaknesses in areas such as motivation, information processing, and test preparation.
 You can learn to employ and benefit from organizational tools such as the “Semester at a Glance” planner, the “Time Awareness” grid, the “Anticipating and Planning for Courses” outline, and the “Finals Preparation” battle plan.
 You can also just come in to talk with people who care about you and how you’re doing.
-To schedule an appointment, call 214-768-3648.
+To request an appointment, visit

 DASS is the primary contact for all SMU students with disabilities.
 This office assists students with disabilities to effectively utilize resources they may need and helps them work with professors and staff in obtaining appropriate and reasonable accommodations.
 DASS is dedicated to providing an equal opportunity to participate in the University's curriculum, programs, and activities.
 Students with disabilities can also pursue services such as classroom accommodations and/or academic coaching (for LD/ADHD) through

 team helps student athletes become more independent, self-confident, and efficient learners through counseling student athletes at orientation and registration sessions, identifying academic support needs through consultation with coaches and student athletes, and conferring with faculty and academic advisors to determine the most effective academic assistance and services.

-ORACLE, HDEV 1110
+, HDEV 1110 This